marktext/marktext/doc/KEYBINDINGS.md

 # Key Bindings

 All key bindings can be overwritten with the `keybindings.json` file.
+The file is located in the [application data directory](APPLICATION_DATA_DIRECTORY.md).
 Each entry consists of a `id`/`accelerator` pair in JSON format.

 Here is an example: